rahaf-fahad/web-game/README.md

  ```
  ## Show the heights score of all players at the end  of each game.

- After completing the comparison and saving the new score, the page will direct us to the score page, in which the scores of all players will be displayed in order from highest to lowest with a button to choose to play again <br>
+ After completing the comparison and saving the new [score.php](https://github.com/rahaf-fahad/web-game/blob/main/Project438/score.php), the page will direct us to the score page, in which the scores of all players will be displayed in order from highest to lowest with a button to choose to play again <br>